 Too much, too fast?

 Chris says that despite current research noting that solids often help babies to sleep, you can have too much of a good thing.

 “Sometimes this happens when we start solids too fast and give too much, and then the baby takes the solids but they’re too full to drink their milk efficiently in the day.
 They wake up far more frequently at night and that’s probably the flow on effect of all the things that were happening.”

 Babies really need the smallest amounts of solids at this age, and too much solid food can disrupt established feeding patterns dramatically.

 “A little 6-month-old probably needs four milk feeds in the day and two good meals maybe one little snack.
 So if you’re feeding quite a lot of food to her, then this could be why it’s gone a little bit muddled.”

 “I would say the easiest way to look at it is about two tablespoons in the morning, two in the afternoon maybe one for lunch.
 Now if you pull those back what you might do is get her to feed more efficiently in the day and therefore you can then look at your nights and try some resettling.”

 Taking the time to formalise a baby’s feeding schedule when they’ve gone off the rails like this will pay dividends.

 “Give yourself a couple of days to get your day pattern back into place and see what it fixes at night by really feeding her well in the day, in terms of her milk,” Chris suggests.

-“If that doesn’t work, then the next thing I would do is the first time she wakes up at night she always gets resettled.
-The second time she wakes up at night she gets a full feed, the third time she wakes up at night she gets resettled, the fourth time she wakes up at night because she’s waking a lot, I’d give half a feed and I would slowly wean down those feeds at night.”
+“If that doesn’t work, then the next thing I would do is the first time she wakes up at night she [only] gets resettled.
+The second time she wakes, she gets a full feed.
+The third time she gets resettled again, the fourth time (because she’s waking a lot), I’d give half a feed and I would slowly wean down those feeds at night.”